brianarciga1/Advanced-Coding-Course/Lab_5:_HTML_CSS_Website/Lab_5_AdvCod.md

 3. **Access Your Website**
    - After a few minutes, your website will be live at `https://yourusername.github.io/repository-name/`.
-   - Share the link with others to view your project online.
+   - Open the link to view your project online.

+## Task
+1. Modify `index.html` to personalize the content (customize it however you want!).
+2. Customize `style.css` to change colors, fonts, and layout.
+3. Add additional elements like images, new sections, or animations.
+4. Include atleast ONE animation (youtube and google are good resources)
+5. Test your website in a browser.
+6. Commit and push your changes to GitHub.
+7. Publish your site with GitHub Pages.

 # Submission
-- Upload your project to a GitHub repository.
-- Submit the repository link for evaluation.
+- Submit your website link in the comments
+- Submit a screenshot of your home page

 Happy Coding!